 So, you’ve decided to propose and want to find the perfect engagement ring that will make her say “Yes!”.
 But where do you start and how do you navigate the shopping process without getting overwhelmed?

 In this extensive guide, we will reveal the insider tips to help you find the perfect ring and lead you through your options with different setting styles.
-You will also find out the important things to take note of and the best places to shop for a high quality engagement ring without breaking the bank.
+You will also find out the most important things to take note of and the best places to shop for a high quality engagement ring without breaking the bank.

 Let’s jump right in…